venkatesh0029/Digit-Recognition-using-CNN/README.md

-# Digit Recognition using CNN
+# Digit Recognition using CNN00

 This project implements a Convolutional Neural Network (CNN) to recognize handwritten digits from the MNIST dataset.